Turkey-Filled Biscuit Spirals

 Tips for Making Perfect Spirals

-- Moist: make sure biscuit dough is slightly moist so that when spirals cook, biscuit crust is not dry.
+- Moist: Make sure biscuit dough is slightly moist so that when spirals cook, biscuit crust is not dry and crumbly.

-- Rolled Tightly: when rolling up biscuit dough, ensure that log is rolled tightly to prevent filling mixture spilling out due to gaps (between filling and biscuit dough) inside spiral.
+- Rolled Tightly: When rolling up biscuit dough, ensure that the log is rolled tightly to prevent filling mixture spilling out due to gaps (between filling and biscuit dough) inside spiral.

-- Double-pan: so that bottoms of spirals do not over-brown.
+- Double-pan: Adding an extra pan ensures that bottoms of spirals do not over-brown.

-- Oven Rack: Position oven rack higher up.
+- Oven Rack: Position oven rack higher up in oven to prevent bottoms from over-browning

 Biscuit Spirals in Pan Ready to Pop Into Oven